philipgold/notes/aws/management-tools/cloudtrail.md

 - View events in **Event History**, where you can view, search, and download the past 90 days of activity in your AWS account.

+  - The defautl UI only shows "Create", "Modify" or "Delete" events.

 - ### **Trails**

   - Create a **CloudTrail trail** to archive, analyze, and respond to changes in your AWS resources.